andreimoment/tangomanual/index.md

 We know that tango community organizers in smaller communities and in university tango clubs need to to regularly bring new curriculum.
 We believe that a systematic, well-tested, evolving curriculum can be especially useful to such organizers as well as any organization intending to bring tango to its members.

-### Active, community-driven project

-The Tango Manual is part of a growing ecosystem of tango learning resources being developed collaboratively by Tango dancers and coordinated by the Tango Hatchery. is a beta test which means it is still evolving.
-We invite you to participate via the [Tango Hatchery forum](https://www.tangohatchery.com/forum).

 ## Basic language
 * RING - A tango level.
 Each ring is a different color and has a different theme.
 * MISSION - A mission is a unit of nano-learning with a specific learning outcome.
 Missions that teach new movement material have this [anatomy](http://tangomanual.com/v1/appendix/ap-e-anatomy-of-a-mission)